inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 print(f'job finished successfully for day = {day}')
 ```

-TO BUILD AND RUN THE CONTAINER ABOVE THAT EXECUTES PIPELINE.PY
+BUILD AND RUN THE CONTAINER ABOVE THAT EXECUTES PIPELINE.PY<br>
 Make sure you are in the same folder as the dockerfile or specify the path to the dockerfile with -f.
 ```bash
 # BUILD THE IMAGE